-Although this dimension is not directly related to our AIP for 2021, it indirectly influences our daily interactions.
+Although this dimension is not directly related to our AIP for 2022, it indirectly influences our daily interactions.
 Student voice and agency are embedded into our school through the Reader's and Writer's Workshop Model, Play is the Way, Respectful Relationships and the Junior School Council.
-Students have been able to influence the curriculum by meeting with their classroom teachers during staff planning sessions.
+Engagement is enhanced through high levels of Voice and Agency in workshops that promote choice and goal setting.
 Senior students participate in three-way conferences during the mid-year reporting cycle.
 Students can track and measure their own learning growth through tools such as the Guttman charts.
 Junior School Council members are elected via an application process and peer voting.

 To support transition back to school, the school allocated additional resources to the Tutor Learning Initiative (TLI) to support additional learning needs of children.
-Approximately 90 children attended the initiative in 2021 with a focus on Literacy.
+Approximately 60 children attended the initiative in 2022 with a focus on Literacy.
 Three staff members were employed on a part time basis.

 Student engagement was fostered through a strong sense of belonging, inclusiveness and the differentiated curriculum.
 An excellent and extensive suite of extra-curricular activities has further supported student engagement.
-Library Club, Choir, Drama Club, Chess Club, Fitness Club and a range of sporting equipment available to students during breaks foster cooperation, teamwork and positive relationships.
+Library Club, Clarinda Singas, Maths Olympia, Fitness Club and a range of sporting equipment available to students during breaks foster cooperation, teamwork and positive relationships.
 The Physical Education and Sport program has provided opportunities for our students to compete at higher levels.
 The Sporting Schools program has proved to be very popular and was well attended throughout the year.

 The annual camp for Year 5/6 students was able to continue with the guidance of DET COVID-19 restrictions.
-The camp did provide a great opportunity for students to reconnect friendship in an exciting and challenging outdoor environment at Ace-Hi Ranch on the Mornington Peninsula.
+The camp did provide a great opportunity for students to reconnect friendship in an exciting and challenging outdoor environment at Creswick with a visit to Sovereign Hill in Ballarat.
+Students in Year 3/4 attended Coastal Forest Lodge outside of Anglesea.

 Our whole school approach to student management focused on respect for community values and engagement with learning in our classrooms.
 Our underlying values of respect, inclusiveness and endeavour support our successful student engagement.
-Students from Year 1-6 formed the Junior School Council and met twice a term to feed up and feedback to peers.
-During 2021 restrictions, we continued to implement Play is The Way via WebEx and online activities.
-We use guided play, classroom activities and an empowering language to continue to develop, improve and entrench the personal and social capabilities of students.
+Students from Year 1-6 participate in Junior School Council and met twice a term to feed up and feedback to peers.

 Students from Grades 4, 5 and 6 participated in the Attitude to School Survey.
-97% of children felt a Sense of Connectedness, 94% Effective Classroom Behaviour and 95% Stimulated Learning.
+95% of children felt a Sense of Connectedness, 93% Effective Classroom Behaviour and 97% Stimulated Learning.

 Of particular note is the way in which our students with disabilities are accepted and supported by the student community.
 Care for those with special needs ranks very highly with their peers.
-Over many years, we have developed our highly successful PSD program that generates significant funds to support students and staff.
+Over many years, we have developed our highly successful PSD and Disability Inclusion program that generates significant funds to support students and staff.
 Given our well-recognised program, families continue seeking us out from far afield.

 The school has continued to educate and inform the community about the importance of attendance at school via Newsletters (whole school/class), Facebook, Class DoJo and letters sent directly to parents to explain their child's absence.
-The school averaged 14.6 days of absence compared to the state's 14.7.
+The school averaged 22.5 days of absence compared to the state's 23.3.
+The 4-year average is 16.2.